 - Battles for corporate control

 Mr. Gray previously served as a clerk to Judge Kim Wardlaw on the United States Court of Appeals for the Ninth Circuit.
 Prior to attending law school, Mr. Gray was a teacher at Loyola High School of Los Angeles where he also coached football and basketball.

 Mr. Gray has served on the firm's Associates Committee and Pro Bono Committee, and he participates in the firm's pro bono program.
-He is on the Boards of Directors of the Orange County Federal Bar Association, the Orange County chapter of the Association of Business Trial Lawyers, and Human Options, a non-profit dedicated to stopping the cycle of domestic violence.
+He is on the Boards of Directors of the Orange County Federal Bar Association, the Orange County chapter of the Association of Business Trial Lawyers, Community Legal Aid SoCal, and Human Options, a non-profit dedicated to stopping the cycle of domestic violence.